KevinDeVijlder/dna-visibility-app/README.md

 ## Usage

-Double-click on a Custom Identifier to edit it
+- Double-click on a Custom Identifier to edit it

-Double-click on Display to toggle Yes/No
+- Double-click on Display to toggle Yes/No

-Click Save Changes to update the database
+- Click Save Changes to update the database

-Click Show Only Visible / Show All to filter entries
+- Click Show Only Visible / Show All to filter entries

+## Disclaimer

+This is very basic example app purely for testing purpose.